amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

     return redirect_to_dashboard(active_subscription)
 ```

-The following table summarizes the possible errors for the flow depicted above:
+The following table summarizes the possible errors in the flow outlined above:

 | Function                    | Error Scenario           |
 | `extract_token_from_url`    | Token missing or invalid |